Suno Style Control: Genre, Tempo, Instruments (v5.5)

 When to reach for it

-After your first 5 random-style songs — you’ve seen what Suno defaults to, and you want to commit to a sound.
+After your first 5 random-style songs, once you’ve seen what Suno defaults to and want to commit to a sound.
 When you need consistency across a series.
 When your songs sound right individually but inconsistent as a set.

 1. Genre: lead with the strongest genre word.
 Indie folk, synthwave, boom-bap, bossa nova.
 Pick one, do not stack.